Santroller/Santroller/wiring_guides/guitar.md

    [![World tour slider traces](/assets/images/wt_traces.png)](/assets/images/wt_traces.png)

+3. When configuring, you set the S0, S1, S2 and analog pin on the slider input.
+4. The `Resistance` option allows for adjusting how much of a change is required before the slider detects an input.
+This is because the value the slider returns is actually analog, and each pad detects any nearby object.
+If the resistance is too low, the pads will randomly activate or they will activate when nearby pads are touched, but if the resistance is too high you won't get a resposne at all.
+When adjusting in the tool, the resistance updates live, so you can tune it without constantly hitting write.

 ## GH5 guitar neck
 1. Hook up VCC (marked as V or VCC) and GND (marked as GND or G), and then hook up the SCL (marked as CLK or C) and SDA (marked as Data or D) pins to your microcontroller.
    * For a Pi Pico, you should choose pins using the tool, as you can choose but only specific pin combinations work.